SMsajjadSM/Parallex/readme.md

 # Parallex website
-## This Game Have New Experience!!
+## This Wbsite Have New Experience!!

 [Demo of Dice game](https://smsajjadsm.github.io/Dice-Game/)